nikoshet/rust-dms-cdc-operator/README.md

       --only-datadiff
           Run only the datadiff
       --only-snapshot
-          Take only a snapshot from S3 to local DB
+          Take only a snapshot from S3 to target DB -h, --help
-  -h, --help
           Print help
   -V, --version